Updated April 8, 2020

 The law creates two new types of leave for certain COVID-19 related absences:

-For emergency paid sick leave, employees qualify for the sick leave benefits under the following six categories:
+For emergency paid sick leave, employees qualify for the sick leave benefits if they fall into one of the following six categories:

 - The employee is subject to a Federal, State, or local quarantine or isolation order related to COVID–19.